 The topic should stem from your interest in something from one of the weeks topics and applied to a clinical condition being able to discuss it in terms of CNS regions, neurotransmitters, biochemistry, etc - it will vary, of course, based on the disease/topic that you choose.
-We ask you to think about this and send an email to us regarding your choice of topic before doing much work on it.
-The deadline for sending us your topic choice is on the syllabus.
+We ask you to think about this and send Dr. Bardo an email regarding your choice of topic before doing much work on it.
+The deadline for sending us your topic choice is November 21.
 This presentation will be in front of the class and should be an interesting yet concise description of your topic and what you found.
-A rubric for grading the oral presentations as an opportunity for constructive comments and criticism and these will be emailed to me- I will remove all identifying information and provide this feedback to each of you.
+A rubric for grading the oral presentations as an opportunity for constructive comments and criticism and these will be emailed to Dr. Bardo- he will remove all identifying information and provide this feedback to each of you.
 The template for this individual feedback and the rubric that faculty will use for grading is at the end of the syllabus.